-(1) any Subaccount that would be affected by the transfer is unable to purchase or to redeem shares of the Portfolio in which the Subaccount invests; or

-(2) the transfer would adversely affect Unit Values.
+- any Subaccount that would be affected by the transfer is unable to purchase or to redeem shares of the Portfolio in which the Subaccount invests; or - (2) the transfer would adversely affect Unit Values.

-The affected Portfolio(s) determine whether items (1) or (2) above apply.
+The affected Portfolio(s) determine whether these items apply.